redaGit/wk415/README.md

-# Welcome to the EVPN Workshop at NANOG 92
+# Welcome to the EVPN Containerlab Workshop

 This README is your starting point into the hands on section.